bolariin/discourse-response-bot/README.md

 * By default, all settings have been enabled
 ![responsebot-plugin-setting 1](https://user-images.githubusercontent.com/24629960/29168787-77eb612c-7d9e-11e7-9f06-981903255f06.png)

-* The details of the response bot such as username, name, trust level and much more can be changed in the admin panel. \
+* The details of the response bot such as username, name, trust level and more can be changed in the admin panel. \
-  PS: Changes to the username and name will reflect in previous posts made by response bot. \
   To change response bot details
   * Open up the admin panel
   * Select Users (it is the option beside Settings)
   * You should find "responseBot" in the table under Active,
     * if "responseBot" is not under Active, click New (the option beside Active)
     * Check the table underneath New
-  * Click on "responseBot", now you have full control to change any response bot details.
+  * Click on "responseBot", now you have full control to change any response bot details. \
+ PS: Changes to the username and name will reflect in previous posts made by response bot.

 ### Features
 * If you wish to change the default response message of reponse bot, you can achieve this.